Privacy Statement

 • Legal Obligation: We may share your personal data when the disclosure is required or permitted by international, federal, or state laws and regulations.

 • Service Providers: We use third parties who have entered into a contract with the College to support the administration of College operations and policies.
-In such cases, we share your personal data with such third parties subject to the imposition of appropriate safeguards to prevent further unauthorized disclosure.
+In such cases, we share your personal data with such third parties subject to the imposition of appropriate safeguards to prevent unauthorized disclosure.

-• University-Affiliated Programs: We may share your personal data with parties that are affiliated with the College for the purpose of contacting you about goods, services, charitable giving or experiences that may be of interest to you.
+• College-Affiliated Programs: We may share your personal data with parties that are affiliated with the College for the purpose of contacting you about goods, services, charitable giving or experiences that may be of interest to you.

 • De-Identified and Aggregate Information: We may use and disclose personal data in de-identified or aggregate form without limitation.